bikrambora/devlab-launchpad/README.md

 ### **9) How to control & monitor microservices on AWS**

-In this lab you'll learn how to use aws app mesh to monitor and rote traffic between your microservices.
+In this lab you'll learn how to use aws app mesh to monitor and route traffic between your microservices.

 <a href="http://bit.ly/2GNj6WE">
 <img src="./media/labButton.png" width="20%">